constraining

 - Ad hoc prompts extend the system without schema changes - Any system with an LLM agent layer can absorb new requirements through natural language prompts without changing the deterministic base

-- Constraining and distillation both trade generality for reliability, speed, and cost - Constraining narrows interpretation (largest gain at codification, where substrate changes); distillation extracts under a context budget.
-Same capacity decomposition, different operations
+- Constraining and distillation both trade generality for reliability, speed, and cost - Constraining narrows interpretation and distillation extracts focused artifacts; both can trade generality for reliability/speed/cost when task fit is good

 - Enforcement without structured recovery is incomplete - The enforcement gradient covers detection and blocking but has no recovery column — recovery strategies (corrective → fallback → escalation) are the missing layer, and oracle strength determines which are viable at each level